foldsters/foldsters.github.io/art/games/chaos-cascade/index.md

 You may have to resize the browser window for the manual and game to fit the screen properly.

 [Play the game Here!](https://foldsters.github.io/art/games/chaos-cascade/title-screen)

+## Commentary

+Questions?
+Comments?
+Read and comment on this twitter thread below!

+{% include swcc_tweet.html %}